-In years when the event does take place, dozens of beautiful antique and other classic vehicles turn out for the event, as do hundreds of people.
+In normal years, expect to see dozens of beautiful antique and other classic vehicles turn out for the event, as do hundreds of people.

 About the Car Rally

 Vehicles typically arrive between 10:00 am and 12:00 pm and the venue’s parking lot scene is spectacular.
 You don’t need to be a vintage car enthusiast to appreciate the collection of automobiles on display.

 At the event there is everything – from antique Fords to Corvettes, Firebirds and every kind of vintage collectible you can imagine.

 At around noon or so the cars depart from their starting venue in procession, for a road tour around the city to a final secret destination.
 It is a fun event for the vintage car participants, but also for everyone that sees them.